 30 Years of Inspiring Hope

-In honor of Pride Foundation’s 30th anniversary, we are partnering with StoryCorps—an organization that shares our commitment to documenting and preserving the rich oral history of the LGBTQ community across our region.
-Over the next year, we will be sharing the stories we’ve collected through our recently-launched series: What Happens Here.
+In honor of Pride Foundation’s 30th anniversary, we partnered with StoryCorps—an organization that shares our commitment to documenting and preserving the rich oral history of the LGBTQ community across our region.
+We hope you enjoy the stories we’ve collected through this series: What Happens Here.

 Moneisha Harrell chats with transgender icon Marsha Botzer, nationally-recognized for her decades-long work advocating and fight for LGBTQ rights, particularly the rights of transgender individuals.
 Marsha and Moneisha share great observations, perspectives, and insights as to the current need for our work to happen across multiple issue areas and work together, in spite of differences for lasting change.